underctrl-io/commandkit/packages/legacy/README.md

 ## Usage

-This package provides a commandkit plugin that automatically registers the cache provider with the commandkit instance.
+This package provides a commandkit plugin that enables legacy command handler.

 ```js
 import { legacy } from '@commandkit/legacy';